Create and use a mock server using the Postman API

 Sending a request to the mock server

 Notice that the response is the same as the example you saved for Request 1.
-That's because the mock server uses the example to create a response.
+That's because the mock server uses the example to create its response.
 If you added more requests and examples to the collection, send them to the mock server using the mock server URL and the request path.

 Add optional request headers

-To add a custom header to a request, open the request and select the Headers tab.
-Enter the custom header in the Key field and then enter a Value for the header.
-You can type x-mock in the Key field to see a list of the available mock server headers.
+2. Enter a custom header in the Key field, then enter a Value for the header.
+You can enter x-mock in the Key field to view a list of the available mock server headers.

 Sending a request to the mock server